aryamanmaithani/math/classification-of-surfaces/index.md

 The paper begins with Section 2 by introducing concepts from topology that will be required.
 This section assumes no prior knowledge of topology.
 In this section, we also prove the lemmas and theorems that are useful in building the required theory.
 Before moving on to Section 4, we prove two basic theorems about continuous functions in Section 3 along with one other result about $$\mathbb{R}.$$
 In Section 4, we introduce the concept of manifolds which will shall be explored for the rest of the paper.
 After finishing the proof of our desired theorem in Section 11, we briefly talk about the Euler characteristic in Section 12.

-### TeX-nical details
-If you are interested in the TeX code, that can be found in [this](https://github.com/aryamanmaithani/math/tree/master/classification-of-surfaces) folder.